TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 17 21:46:37 EDT 2021

 Nova Type Foundry

-Graduate of the University of Reading in 2011.
-Before that, Joana worked as an architect and graphic designer in Portugal.
+Graduate of the University of Reading in 2011, who was born in Porto, Portugal.
+Joana worked as an architect and graphic designer in Portugal.
 She currently lives in the UK and/or Porto, Portugal.
 Since 2011, she teaches type design at ESAD (Escola Superior de Artes e Design).

 In 2010, under the supervision of Dino dos Santos at ESAD, Joana designed an unnamed bastarda / chancery typeface that is based on originals by Francisco Lucas.